projectunic0rn/pub/.github/CONTRIBUTING.md

 ### Update blog post frontmatter

-Isnide `index.md.example` you will find a section at the top that starts and ends with three dashes:
+Inside `index.md.example` you will find a section at the top that starts and ends with three dashes:

 ```md